Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: FISTA's work analysis in RPPR

 \subsection{Over-regularization}

-A direct locality analysis of accelerated proximal-gradient methods naturally runs into a margin issue.
+A direct upper bound analysis of FISTA naturally runs into a margin issue.
 In the arguments that follow, spurious activations will be controlled by KKT slacks at the optimum.
 For RPPR, however, the smallest slack over inactive coordinates can be arbitrarily small (see \cref{sec:bad_instances}), so any bound that depends on the minimum slack would be vacuous.
-To obtain a work bound that remains meaningful, we will slightly over-regularize the objective, and we will relate the support of the solutions for $F_{2\rho}$ and $F_{\rho}$.
+To obtain a work bound that remains meaningful, we will slightly over-regularize the objective\footnote{Our over-regularization affects clustering guarantees only by a constant factor, see \citep{andersen2006local,fountoulakis2019variational}.}, and we will relate the support of the solutions for $F_{2\rho}$ and $F_{\rho}$.
 For these two problems, we introduce the notation:

 and the corresponding minimizers

 with supports $S_A \defi \supp(x_A^\star),\; S_B \defi \supp(x_B^\star),\; I_B \defi [n]\setminus S_B$.
 We run standard \cref{eq:apg_fista} on the over-regularized (B) problem, and we treat $S_A$ as a region where coordinates are potentially active at every iteration, even if some are inactive for $x^\star_B$.
 This choice does not entail large work, since the guarantee is $\vol(S_A)\le 1/\rho$, cf. $\vol(S_B) \leq 1 / (2\rho)$.